 Leadership That Makes a Difference

-The Doctorate in Educational Leadership for Social Justice is an innovative three-year program whose vision is a better and more socially just future for PK-12 schools and other educational and community settings.
-Ranked the third-best Jesuit school of education nationally by U.S. News & World Report, the LMU School of Education Ed.D. program is designed to provide experienced educators and community leaders with the tools, theories, and experiences needed to succeed in transforming educational settings into inclusive and equitable learning environments.
+The Doctorate in Educational Leadership for Social Justice, offered in a fully online format, is an innovative three-year program whose vision is a better and more socially just future for PK-12 schools and other educational and community settings.
+Ranked the second-best Jesuit school of education nationally by U.S. News & World Report, the LMU School of Education Ed.D. program is designed to provide experienced educators and community leaders with the tools, theories, and experiences needed to succeed in transforming educational settings into inclusive and equitable learning environments.
 Combining theory with practice, the curriculum provides candidates with a better understanding of the complex issues impacting education and student achievement, and prepares graduates as change agents.

-Our Ed.D. is unique among Southern California education doctorates in several ways.
-We offer:
+Our Ed.D. is unique among Southern California education doctorates in several ways:

 - A curriculum with social justice at the core.